 'Nobody would say that the evidence in this case was jejune.
 It extends to nine thick volumes of affidavits and exhibits.
 But the credibility of evidence does not depend upon the number, of kilograms achieved on either side…’

-In Commissioners for HM Revenue & Customs v Rochdale Drinks Distributors Ltd BCC 419, at paragraph 80, Rimer LJ said:
+Guidance can be gleaned from Commissioners for HM Revenue & Customs v Rochdale Drinks Distributors Ltd BCC 419, where at paragraph 80, Rimer LJ said:

 'It perhaps hardly needs to be said that the rule does not, however, entitle a company to do no more than assert that it disputes the debt and then expect the petition to be struck out or, if the hearing is the substantive one, dismissed.
 It is not sufficient for the company merely to raise a cloud of objections.
 It has, in the old-fashioned phrase, to condescend to particulars by properly explaining the basis of the claimed dispute and showing that it is a substantial one.
 If, despite the company’s protestations, the alleged dispute can be seen on the papers to be no dispute at all, or to be no dispute as to part of the debt, the petition will ordinarily be allowed to proceed.
 If, however, the dispute is shown to be one whose resolution will require the sort of investigation that is normally within the province of a conventional trial, the settled practice is for the petition to be struck out or dismissed so that the parties can contest their differences before whichever other forum may be appropriate.'